OpenEvalProject/evals/manuscripts/elife-06744/v2/manuscript.md

 In RAD50 this tilting or ‘closing’ motion is transmitted through a ‘signature coupling helix’ via charged interactions with the signature helix (Williams et al., 2011; Deshpande et al., 2014).
 This ‘coupling helix’ is found at the beginning of a long stretch (144–767) in RAD50 that includes the coiled coil region and ends in the signature helix.
 The equivalent region in MutS is only 10 residues long (660–669) and it is disordered in all structures.
 It is feasible that this 10-residue loop is critical for transmission of the ATP signal, but the details must be different, since the basic residues in the signature helix of RAD50 are not conserved in MutS.

-To validate the relevance of the observed conformational changes for the MMR process, MutS proteins with a single cysteine at position 449 were site-specifically labeled with two different Alexa fluorophores and combined into heterodimers by random subunit exchange (
+To validate the relevance of the observed conformational changes for the MMR process, MutS proteins with a single cysteine at position 449 were site-specifically labeled with two different Alexa fluorophores and combined into heterodimers by random subunit exchange (Figure 2A, Figure 2—figure supplement 2).
+When labeled protein was bound to end-blocked DNA containing a G:T mismatch, FRET increased upon ATP addition.
+This indicates that ATP-induced sliding clamp formation moves these residues toward each other, in line with the shorter distance in the new conformation (from 50 Å in the mismatch-recognition state to 43 Å in the MutLLN40-bound structure).

 ![Figure 2.](https://cdn.elifesciences.org/articles/06744/elife-06744-fig2-v2.jpg)

-**Figure 2.:** ΔC800/MutLLN40 complex reveals the MutS sliding clamp conformation.(A) FRET within MutS dimers (normalized for unbound protein) reveals residues 449 coming closer together upon ATP addition.
+**Figure 2.:** (A) FRET within MutS dimers (normalized for unbound protein) reveals residues 449 coming closer together upon ATP addition.
 Error bars depict mean ± SD, n = 3.
 (B) FRET assay agrees with residue 246 on the connector domain of MutS moving towards residue 798 upon ATP addition after mismatch recognition.
 (C) Mismatch and ATP-induced conformational changes open a channel lined by positively charged residues (left: arginines and lysines as red sticks, middle: electrostatic surface), which would fit a DNA helix (right).
-(D) FRET assay agrees with movement of DNA away from residues 449 in MutS, while approaching residues 336 upon ATP addition as schematically depicted (DNA mismatch represented by pink star).DOI: http://dx.doi.org/10.7554/eLife.06744.006
+(D) FRET assay agrees with movement of DNA away from residues 449 in MutS, while approaching residues 336 upon ATP addition as schematically depicted (DNA mismatch represented by pink star).

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/06744/elife-06744-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) Difference density map for AMP-PNP (mFo-DFc at 2.8σ) after refinement without the nucleotide is shown for MutS subunit A in the 4.7 Å crystal structure.
 (B) The asymmetric unit in the P21 crystal form that diffracted to 7.6 Å, which was crystallized with 100-bp DNA aligns the channels in the three MutSΔC800 dimers (green, violet and pink cartoon representations) such that a DNA strand would fit through all complexes simultaneously.
 (C) Sequence conservation of the positively charged residues (indicated by asterisks) in the DNA channel of the MutS sliding clamp.
 Red: positive charge fully conserved; orange: conserved in >50% of the species shown; yellow: conserved in <50% of the species shown.
-(D) No change in FRET between labeled residue 246 on MutS and labeled DNA is observed upon addition of ATP, in agreement with reorientation of the connector domain concomitant with repositioning of the DNA to the new channel.DOI: http://dx.doi.org/10.7554/eLife.06744.007
+(D) No change in FRET between labeled residue 246 on MutS and labeled DNA is observed upon addition of ATP, in agreement with reorientation of the connector domain concomitant with repositioning of the DNA to the new channel.

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/06744/elife-06744-fig2-figsupp2-v2.jpg)

 **Figure 2—figure supplement 2.:** (A) FRET (normalized for unbound protein) within MutS D835R heterodimers (449-AF488/449-AF594) reveals residues 449 coming closer together upon ATP addition when bound to mismatch DNA.
 Bars depict mean +/− SD, n = 3.
 (B) FRET assay within MutS D835R heterodimers (246-AF594/798-AF488) shows that residue 246 on the connector domain of MutS moving towards residue 798 upon ATP addition when bound to mismatch DNA.
 Bars depict mean +/− SD, n = 3 (C) Example of emission spectra with excitation at 485 nm (solid lines) or 590 nm (dashed lines) of MutS D835R heterodimers (449-AF488/449-AF594 (left) or 246-AF594/798-AF488) (right) (in the presence of the indicated DNA (GT-59 or homoduplex DNA λ-DNA) in the absence (black) or presence of ATP (red).
 (D) Example of emission spectra with excitation at 435 nm (solid lines) or 590 nm (dashed lines) of MutS D835R variants 246 (top) that corresponds to bar graph in Figure 2—supplement 1D, 336 (middle) or 449 (bottom) that correspond to bar graph in Figure 2D.
-The proteins labeled with Alexa Fluor 594 in the presence of the indicated DNA (GT30 or AT30) stained with Sytox Blue in the absence (black) or presence of ATP (red). (see Materials and Methods for details).DOI: http://dx.doi.org/10.7554/eLife.06744.008
+The proteins labeled with Alexa Fluor 594 in the presence of the indicated DNA (GT30 or AT30) stained with Sytox Blue in the absence (black) or presence of ATP (red). (see Materials and Methods for details).

 The new position of the connector domain brings it closer to the ATPase domain (Figure 1E, Video 1).
 To analyze this movement we combined two single-cysteine variants of MutS, labeled in the connector domain (residue 246) and the ATPase domain (residue 798) respectively, into heterodimers, and measured the FRET signal between these sites upon sliding clamp formation (Figure 2B, Figure 2—figure supplement 2).
 Indeed, after ATP addition the FRET increased, indicating that these residues come closer together.
 As this is measured in the absence of MutL it suggests that after mismatch binding, ATP is sufficient to induce movement of the connector domain away from the mismatch-recognition position.